nadasshawer/ag-news-text-classification/README.md

 The project highlights key NLP steps like data cleaning, vectorization, supervised model training, evaluation, and visualization.
 All work was done in Python using libraries including Pandas, Scikit-learn, NLTK, Matplotlib, Seaborn, and tqdm.

-📂 Due to file size limits, the dataset is not included in this repo.
+📂 Due to file size limits, the training dataset is not included in this repo.

-🔗 Download AG News Dataset:
+🔗 Download AG News Train Dataset: https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset
-https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset